 - Inheritance: Specific genes can make a person more likely to develop polyarthritis.

-According to the United States Centres for Disease Control and Prevention (CDC), around 54.4 million adults annually were diagnosed with a form of arthritis, fibromyalgia, gout, or lupus between 2013 and 2015.
+According to the United States Centres for Disease Control and Prevention (CDC),

 There are several different forms of polyarthritis, including the following: